soixantecircuits/nd/docs/TutoNeodymium.md

     npm run build

-This will create a build in the `releases` folder.
+This will create a build folder named  `/releases/my-grocery-list-MY_OS_VERSION`, with a `my-grocery-list` binary executable.
+Running this executable will open your application in a fullscreen window.
+Since we haven't coded an 'Exit' button in, you can exit the app with `Alt+F4`, or any equivalent method.

 Conclusion